XRPLF/rippled/src/ripple/resource/README.md

 - Provide an interface to share load information in a cluster.
 - Warn and/or disconnect endpoints for imposing load.

-## Description
+## Description ##

 To prevent monopolization of server resources or attacks on servers, resource consumption is monitored at each endpoint.
 When consumption exceeds certain thresholds, costs are imposed.
-Costs include charging additional XRP for transactions, requiring a proof of work to be performed, or simply disconnecting the endpoint.
+Costs could include charging additional XRP for transactions, requiring a proof of work to be performed, or simply disconnecting the endpoint.